Gillian Hayes

 For students: If you are already a student at UCI and are interested in working with me, please check out the STAR group web page to get a sense of the kind of work my lab does and our lab manual to see if you would be a good fit in other ways.
 I am mostly interested in working with people who want to do work relevant to child development and assistive technology.
 As always, my students and I are not brilliant at keeping these things up to date, so my google scholar page is usually a good place to look as well.
 Be sure to sort by year so you see the most recent stuff not the most cited.

-For people asking me for service: Given the enormous challenges of the post-pandemic world and my administrative load as Vice Provost for Graduate Education, I am focused on the graduate students at UCI and so limiting some of my service.
-I am still reviewing papers and writing tenure and promotion letters.
+For people asking me for service: Given the load of being VP for Academic Personnel, I have to be somewhat limited in my service.
+I do review papers and write tenure and promotion letters.
 However, I have had to make priorities within these activities and am not able to do as much as I might usually.
 I predominantly accept review requests for which I am truly an expert and will do my best to point you to reviewers who are more expert than I am in other cases.
-I am currently prioritizing writing tenure and promotion letters for women and BIPOC, particularly within the UC system and particularly for full professor–as there are limited people who can write those letters.
+I am currently prioritizing writing full professor and full Step 6 letters over tenure letters, as there are limited people who can write for full professor and higher, and letters for people in the UC system, as our system frequently requires a certain number of letters to come from inside.
+I am particularly careful with potential conflicts of interest given my role as VPAP on campus.

 Research: Check out the STAR Group Web page for information on my research group.
 Please see my CV for most up to date publications listing.
 Check out my Google scholar page for details on citations, co-authors, and so on.

-Open Access : I maintain an archive of my own funded research proposals online, along with the rationale for doing so here.
+Open Access: I maintain an archive of my own funded research proposals online, along with the rationale for doing so here.
 Please check to see if you what you want is there.
-If not, it may be because a Co-PI has asked me not to share the work or for some other similar reason.
-I have also added my tenure materials there.
-I hope some of it is helpful but the UC is a unique place, and these materials may be most useful to those in our system.
+If not, it may be because a Co-PI has asked me not to share the work or the sponsor does not allow it.
+I have also added my tenure materials and my LOI for the grad dean job at UCI.
 Please note, none of these things are models.
 Everyone is different, and I have had way more proposals rejected than funded.

 photo: Steve Zylius/UCI